lutebarnett/finalproject/README.md

 ### **Install**
 1. Login your github account.
 If you do not have one, then create a new account
 2. Create a copy of this repository by forking this project.
 This can be done by clicking the fork button on the upper right part of this page.
+3. After copying this repository, go to your cloned version
+4. Click the green button called "clone or download".
+A link will be given as a result
+5. This copy this link and clone the git repository into your computer
-3. After copying this repository into your Github.
-This finalproject should be within your repository
+6. After copying this repository into your Github.
+This finalproject should be within your repository.
+This can be done using the command prompt.
+	- When using the command prompt, make sure you know what folder the cloned repository will be in

 ### **Run**
-1. Go into eclipse
+1. Go into eclipse and run the program.
-2. Change the git workspace into the folder
+2. Make sure to change the git workspace into the folder where the cloned repository should be in
-3. Click the green button called "clone or download".
-A link will be given as a result.
-4. This copy this link and clone the git repository into your computer
-5. Run eclipse
+3. Run the copied program in eclipse
-6. Shift the eclipse workspace to the folder where the clone is
+4. Shift the eclipse workspace to the folder where the clone is
-7. Run said code afterwards.
+5. Run said code afterwards.
 A window should pop up with the title "MineSweeper the RPG" at the top.
 This is where the game is run.
-8. If this is the first game or you wan to restart, click the New Game button at the bottom of the scene.
+6. If this is the first game or you wan to restart, click the New Game button at the bottom of the scene.

 ---